-Colocation Pricing: Understanding Your Options
+Colocation Pricing Comparison: Understanding Your Options

 Server Colocation can be the right way for organizations to achieve cost savings, simpler management, and flexibility for mission-critical IT workloads.
 Gartner research predicts that worldwide spending on Colocation services will reach $74.5 billion by 2020.